Microsoft/azure-docs.pt-pt/articles/security-center/quick-onboard-azure-stack.md

 ## <a name="select-your-workspace-in-azure-security-center"></a>Selecione seu espaço de trabalho na central de segurança do Azure

-1. Inicie sessão no [Portal do Azure](https://azure.microsoft.com/features/azure-portal/).
+1. Inicie sessão no [portal do Azure](https://azure.microsoft.com/features/azure-portal/).
 2. No menu **Microsoft Azure**, selecione **Centro de Segurança**. **Centro de Segurança - Descrição Geral** é aberto.

    ![Descrição geral do Centro de Segurança][2]